 If you’re not familiar with the term, power washing is a cleaning method wherein homeowners use high-pressure water spray to clean off loose paint, grime, dirt and other debris from exterior surfaces.
 Unfortunately, power washing does more harm than good.
 This can even result in the growth of mold and mildew over time as too much pressure forces a significant amount of water under your shingles.

 Additionally, the pressure of the water can strip off the protective coating and granules off your roof.
 Without these, your asphalt shingle roof cannot protect your home from sun damage.
 It may not be noticeable at first, but this can definitely shorten the lifespan of your roofing system.
-When it comes to roof maintenance, it’s best to call a professional company for a more secure and extensive cleaning.
+When it comes to roof cleaning, it’s best to call a professional company for a more secure and extensive cleaning.